g1nnysis/bulbshare-backend-tech-challenge/README.md

 ## Dependencies
 This project uses Node.js v20.8.0 (npm 10.1.0).
 It might not work with other versions.
-If you are using different versions of Node on your computer please consider using nvm.
+If you are using different versions of Node on your computer please consider using nvm (https://github.com/nvm-sh/nvm/blob/master/README.md).

 ## Installation